Milwaukee: Climate

 Because of Milwaukee's proximity to Lake Michigan, a convection current forms around mid-afternoon in light wind, resulting in the so-called "lake breeze" – a smaller scale version of the more common sea breeze.
-The lake breeze is most common between the months of March and July.
+The lake breeze is most common between March and July.
 This onshore flow causes cooler temperatures to move inland usually 5 to 15 mi, with much warmer conditions persisting further inland.
 Because Milwaukee's official climate site, Milwaukee Mitchell International Airport, is only 3 mi from the lake, seasonal temperature variations are less extreme than in many other locations of the Milwaukee metropolitan area.

 As the sun sets, the convection current reverses and an offshore flow ensues causing a land breeze.
 After a land breeze develops, warmer temperatures flow east toward the lakeshore, sometimes causing high temperatures during the late evening.
 The lake breeze is not a daily occurrence and will not usually form if a southwest, west, or northwest wind generally exceeds 15 mi/h.
 The lake moderates cold air outbreaks along the lakeshore during winter months.

 Aside from the lake's influence, overnight lows in downtown Milwaukee year-round are often much warmer than suburban locations because of the urban heat island effect.
 Onshore winds elevate daytime relative humidity levels in Milwaukee as compared to inland locations nearby.

 Thunderstorms in the region can be dangerous and damaging, bringing hail and high winds.
 In rare instances, they can bring a tornado.
 However, almost all summer rainfall in the city is brought by these storms.
 In spring and fall, longer events of prolonged, lighter rain bring most of the precipitation.
 A moderate snow cover can be seen on or linger for many winter days, but even during meteorological winter, on average, over 40% of days see less than 1 in on the ground.